ncatlab/nlab-content/pages/251.md

 * There is a double category $MonCat$ whose objects are [[monoidal categories]], whose horizontal arrows are [[lax monoidal functor]]s, whose vertical arrows are [[colax monoidal functor]]s, and whose 2-cells are generalized [[monoidal natural transformation]]s.
 An analogous double category can be constructed involving the algebras for any [[2-monad]]; see [[double category of algebras]].

-* There is a double category $Model$ whose objects are [[model categories]], whose horizontal arrows are right [[Quillen functor]]s, whose vertical arrows are left Quillen functors, and whose 2-cells are arbitrary natural transformations.
+* There is a [[double category of model categories]] whose [[objects]] are [[model categories]], whose horizontal morp are right [[Quillen functor]]s, whose vertical arrows are left Quillen functors, and whose 2-cells are arbitrary natural transformations.
 Passage to [[derived functors]] is a functor on this double category.
 More generally, we can define a double category of [[homotopical categories]] and "left derivable" and "right derivable" functors.

 ## Weakenings ##